-Dual diagnosis conditions, which are also called co-occurring disorders, is a medical term for someone who has both a mental illness and a substance abuse disorder.
+Dual diagnosis conditions, which are also called co-occurring disorders, is a medical term for someone who has both a mental health illness and a substance use disorder.
 These two conditions are closely linked because some addictions may cause mental disorders, and some people struggling with mental illness may try to self-medicate with various substances.
-According to the National Survey on Drug Use and Health, this is a fairly common problem, with roughly 9.2 million Americans struggling with a dual diagnosis each year.

 Is Dual Diagnosis More Dangerous Than a Regular Addiction?

 Likewise, addiction can make mental disorders worse.
 For example, many people with depression abuse alcohol in an attempt to numb their pain, but repeated alcohol abuse causes alterations to the brain that greatly increase risks of depression.
 However, the good thing about dual diagnosis is that it means you have been properly diagnosed with both the mental illness and the substance abuse disorder.
 This means you can get the dual diagnosis treatment in Bend, OR, that you need.

 How to Treat Co-Occurring Disorders

-Treating a dual diagnosis involves treatment for both the addiction and the mental illness.
+Treating a dual diagnosis involves treatment for both addiction and mental health disorders.
 Often, it starts with undergoing detox at a recommended facility to clear all traces of drugs from the system.
 Patients may also get medical assistance with withdrawal, the period of unpleasant symptoms that occurs after they quit using a drug.
 Then they will transition into addiction therapy programs.
 These types of programs explore some of the triggers and underlying causes behind addiction, and they also provide techniques for managing cravings and preventing relapses.